 Then click on Uninstall Updates.

-Now it will open a window that will show the list of all the installed updates on your computer.
+Now it will open a window showing the list of all installed updates on your computer.
 Then you can select the update you want to uninstall and click on the Uninstall button on the lower right corner of the window.

 Start by hitting the WINKEY + R combo to launch the Run utility.
 Now type in sysdm.cpl and hit Enter.